 How much does it cost to dive and stay in Fiji?

-The only option to head to Samoa is via flight.
+The only option to head to Fiji is via flight.

 Travelling inter-island and around Fiji: